songjuncao/selected_papers_of_speech/SG/speech.md

   - ICASSP 2024

 ## eval
+- VERSA: A Versatile Evaluation Toolkit for Speech, Audio, and Music
 - Self-Supervised Speech Quality Estimation and Enhancement Using Only Clean Speech
   - Nvidia
   - ICLR